vinayprabhu/Saliency_Image_Cropping/gallery_gaffes.md

 1: Korner et al's model favored McConneln as well!
 ![Obama-McConnell image](./gallery/om_acad.png)

 2: Adversarial vulnerability test-1.
-What is I _mildly_ pixelated their faces?
+What if I _mildly_ pixelated their faces?
 Would it flip the fate of the cropped image?

 ![](./gallery/1a_pixelation.png)